scolloms/Nflows_AMAZE_paper/inputs/README.md

 19-11-24

 Made copies of flow_models/test_121124 in flow_models/prod, as nothing has changed that will change the training of flows.
 Therefore the flows used in production results will have been generated with version bcf7a797b98683fba1db1c14bbe39f44215c7b2d of the code.

+22-11-24

+Training a new flow model in inputs/flow_models/prod_CEtrain with more neurons.

+26-11-24

+Model which I tried to increase the number of neurons was overridden by default no_neurons in code (128), to be fixed in future.
+The model is saved in Nflows_AMAZE_paper/inputs/flow_models/prod_CEtrain, and has the best epoch at 14632.
+The emulation at chi_b=0.0, alpha_CE=5.0 looks better than the previously trained flow (see AMAZE_model_selection/notebooks/plot_obs_likelihoods.ipynb).

+ Copied this model into Nflows_AMAZE_paper/inputs/flow_models/mixed_models alongside the other flow models for each channel from /prod.
+ Might use this set for inference instead?